Women in Church history: Middle Ages

-Virgin Mary and female saints
+Virgin Mary and Female Saints

-Geoffrey Blainey, writes that women were more prominent in the life of the Church during the Middle Ages than at any previous time in its history, with a number of church reforms initiated by women.
-Blainey cites the ever growing veneration of the Virgin Mary and Mary Magdalene as evidence of a high standing for female Christians at that time.
+Geoffrey Blainey wrote that women were more prominent in the life of the Church during the Middle Ages than at any previous time in its history, with a number of church reforms initiated by women.
+Blainey cited the ever growing veneration of the Virgin Mary and Mary Magdalene as evidence of a high standing for female Christians at that time.
 Irish hagiography records that, as Europe was entering the Medieval Age, the abbess St. Brigit of Kildare was founding monasteries across Ireland.
 The Celtic Church played an important role in restoring Christianity to Western Europe following the Fall of Rome, due in part to the work of nuns like Brigid.

 The Virgin Mary became increasingly important to Christian worship through the Middle Ages.
 She was conferred such titles as Mother of God and Queen of Heaven.
 Mary Magdalene's Feast Day was celebrated in earnest from the 8th century on and composite portraits of her developed from Gospel references to other women Jesus met.

 The art historian Kenneth Clarke wrote that, if art is taken as a guide, then only from the 12th century did the cult of the Virgin come to appeal to the popular imagination in the West.
 The great Cathedrals of France were dedicated to her: Notre Dame de Paris, Amiens, Laon, Rouen and Rheims.
 Chartres Cathedral in particular honoured Mary with the elaborate splendour of its architecture.
 St Bernard of Clairvaux preached of her as an ideal of beauty and mediator between humanity and God.

 St. Clare of Assisi was one of the first followers of Saint Francis of Assisi.
 She founded the Order of Poor Ladies, a contemplative monastic religious order for women in the Franciscan tradition, and wrote their Rule of Life—the first monastic rule known to have been written by a woman.
 Following her death, the order she founded was named in her honor the Order of Saint Clare, commonly referred to today as the Poor Clares.